Steam bike in Indonesia – Rusnan shows the way

 Stanley CX 1903 Steam car – for sale in Australia

-Posted by jerry on May 20th, 2009 — Posted in Journal, Steam, Technology
+Posted by Jerry on May 20th, 2009 — Posted in Journal, Steam, Technology

 It’s not often a steam car gets offered for sale in Australia – and when one does – few would match the quality of this newly restored Stanley CX 1903.
 The attention to detail is superb.
 The car is offered as part of a deceased estate and is fully functional.
 It is also London-to Brighton eligible.
 The car boasts a new boiler, burner, tires, leather, paint, basket etc. and its fold-out seat enables two additional passengers to be carried.